ConservationInternational/trends.earth/LDMP/help/source/index.rst

 +-------------------------------+--------------------------------+-------------------------------+-------------------------------+

 |trends.earth| (formerly the Land Degradation Monitoring Toolbox) is a platform
-for monitoring land change using an innovative desktop and cloud-based system.
+for monitoring land change using earth observations in an innovative desktop and cloud-based system.

 The three sub-indicators for monitoring achievement of Land Degradation Neutrality (LDN, Sustainable Development Goal (SDG) Target 15.3), are supported